 A vegetative zone is the three-dimensional land area directly adjacent to the water of a wetland, lake, river or stream that interacts with both the water and land ecosystems.
 It serves ecological functions disproportionately large relative to its small land area.
 A healthy vegetative zone with a healthy duff layer of leaves and twigs on the ground slows the flow of overland runoff from rain, allowing it to be absorbed into the soil and thereby removing nitrate and phosphorus pollution, reducing pathogens, controlling soil erosion and providing food and shade for life in the water.
 These strips of land are especially important in reducing shoreland erosion during flood events.

 When any activity destroys or diminishes the natural vegetative cover and compacts or covers the soil in this zone, nutrients and pathogens running over these surfaces, say from a parking lot, farm field or running down a lawn during rain events flow directly into a water body.
-If the duff of a vegetative zone does not have the chance to slow and allow for absorption, there is no treatment of the pathogens and no removal of excess nutrients.
-These pollutants then threaten the health of the water and human health.

 Land uses that reduce the width of the vegetative zone alter the time between rain events and water level fluctuation significantly.
 A healthy vegetative zone allows for increased absorption of water into the soil slowing the rush of water into a water body.
 Absorption enhances groundwater storage and the enhanced groundwater supply increases groundwater releases back during dry times to the lake, stream or river.
 Without a protective vegetated area, our rivers and streams become flashy with quicker water level increases and with less storage in the groundwater meaning more likelihood of flooding events during rain events or snowmelt and on the other side, lower water levels during dry times.